Plus-50 Lifelong Learning

 Become an entrepreneur

 You may have dreamed of starting a business or turning hobbies or volunteer work into a money-making operation.
-Wake Tech's Small Business Center and Entrepreneurship Initiatives programs have resources to help get you started.
+Wake Tech's Small Business Center (SBC) and Entrepreneurship Initiatives programs have resources to help get you started.
 Talk with an SBC advisor in a free, confidential session any time questions arise.

 Retired to rehired